HB-3529

 2026-01-01

-Directs the Illinois Department of Innovation and Technology to adopt rules requiring businesses with 10 or more employees that use AI systems to comply with five principles of AI governance: safety, transparency, accountability, fairness, and contestability.
-Businesses must publish a plain-language compliance report on their website, updated annually and upon significant system changes, covering design decisions, training data, risk mitigation strategies, and impact assessments.
-Violations are subject to a $1,000 civil penalty per violation.
-The Act's substantive requirements are largely skeletal, with specifics delegated to future Department rulemaking.
+Directs the Illinois Department of Innovation and Technology to adopt rules ensuring businesses with 10 or more employees that use AI systems comply with five principles of AI governance: safety, transparency, accountability, fairness, and contestability.
+Requires covered businesses to publish and annually update on their websites a plain-language report explaining compliance with these principles, including information on system design, training data, risk mitigation, and impact assessments.
+Violations are subject to a $1,000 civil penalty unless the business complies and publicly discloses compliance.
+The bill is a rulemaking mandate — the substantive compliance requirements are to be defined by the Department through rulemaking rather than specified in the statute itself.
+The bill was re-referred to the Rules Committee and did not advance.

 Summary

-Directs the Illinois Department of Innovation and Technology to adopt rules requiring businesses with 10 or more employees that use AI systems to comply with five principles of AI governance: safety, transparency, accountability, fairness, and contestability.
-Businesses must publish a plain-language compliance report on their website, updated annually and upon significant system changes, covering design decisions, training data, risk mitigation strategies, and impact assessments.
-Violations are subject to a $1,000 civil penalty per violation.
-The Act's substantive requirements are largely skeletal, with specifics delegated to future Department rulemaking.
+Directs the Illinois Department of Innovation and Technology to adopt rules ensuring businesses with 10 or more employees that use AI systems comply with five principles of AI governance: safety, transparency, accountability, fairness, and contestability.
+Requires covered businesses to publish and annually update on their websites a plain-language report explaining compliance with these principles, including information on system design, training data, risk mitigation, and impact assessments.
+Violations are subject to a $1,000 civil penalty unless the business complies and publicly discloses compliance.
+The bill is a rulemaking mandate — the substantive compliance requirements are to be defined by the Department through rulemaking rather than specified in the statute itself.
+The bill was re-referred to the Rules Committee and did not advance.

 Enforcement & Penalties